canonical/certification-docs/Self-Test_Guide-16.04.rst

    up you should run the ``canonical-certification-server`` command again and respond `y` when asked if you want to resume the previous session.

 #.
+If any tests fail or do not run, the test selection screen will
+   reappear, but it will show only those tests that failed or did not run.
+   You can use this opportunity to re-run a test if you believe it failed for a transient reason, such as if your ``iperf3`` server crashed or was unavailable.
+Note that the presence of a test in this list does not necessarily mean that the test failed; tests that were skipped for harmless reasons can also appear in this list.

+#.
 When the test run is complete, you should see a summary of tests run, a
    note about where the ``submission.xml``, ``submission.html``,
    ``submission.xlsx``, and ``submission.json`` files have been stored,